dipy/dipy/doc/old_highlights.rst

 - Fixed different issues with OpenMP and Windows / OSX.
 - Replacement of cvxopt by cvxpy.
 - Replacement of Pytables by h5py.
-- Updated API to support latest numpy version (1.14).
+- Updated API to support the latest numpy version (1.14).
 - New user interfaces for visualization.
 - Large documentation update.